google/WebFundamentals/src/content/en/fundamentals/payments/payment-request-ux-considerations.md

 <div class="clearfix"></div>

-## What is customisable
+## What is customizable
-Some of the UI is customisable with some exceptions such as the colour of button and their respective text labels.
+Some of the UI is customizable with some exceptions such as the colour of button and their respective text labels.

 Note: This example is for the Chrome browser.
 Other browsers